pokepark/PokemonRaidBot/docs/config.rst

 With ``TRAINER_CHATS`` you can specify additional chats which should appear as buttons too for sharing the trainer message.

-Set ``TRAINER_BUTTONS_TOGGLE`` to true to enable the toggle which shows/hides the team and level+/- buttons under the trainer message.
-To disable the toggle button and always show the team and level+/- buttons set it to false.

 Add additional chats -100999555111 and -100888444222 to share the trainer message

 ``"TRAINER_CHATS":"-100999555111,-100888444222"``